singlestore-labs/singlestore-workshop-data-intensive-app/README.md

 ORDER BY 2 DESC
 LIMIT 10
 ```

+This query counts the number of distinct users per page and returns the top 10.

 We can expose the results of this query via the following function added to
 [api.go](src/api.go):